Multiple Endocrine Neoplasia Type 2

-- A thyroid nodule greater than or equal to 5 mm.
+- A thyroid nodule 5 mm or larger.

 Most patients with MEN2-related parathyroid disease are either asymptomatic or diagnosed incidentally at the time of thyroidectomy.
 Typically, the hypercalcemia (when present) is mild, although it may be associated with increased urinary excretion of calcium and nephrolithiasis.
 As a consequence, the indications for surgical intervention are generally similar to those recommended for patients with sporadic, primary hyperparathyroidism.
 In general, fewer than four of the parathyroid glands are involved at the time of detected abnormalities in calcium metabolism.